lifewatch/pyhydrophone/README.md

 - MTE AURAL (Seiche)

 They all inherit from the main class Hydrophone.
-If a hydrophone provides an output different than a regular wav file, functions to read and understand the output are provided.
+If a hydrophone provides an output different from a regular wav file, functions to read and understand the output are provided.
 Functions to read the metadata are also provided (which is often encoded in the file name).